JuniorBecari10/calendar/README.md

 ## License

-This project is licensed under the GPL 3-Clause License. <br />
+This project is licensed under the BSD 3-Clause License. <br />
 It is defined in `LICENSE`.